 Christ’s lowly condition should always remind us how we are supposed to approach the Father.
 God also uses the weak to shame the strong (1 Corinthians 1:26–29).
 God came in weakness so He could shame those who were looking for a strong political leader and were blind to their spiritual needs.

-Today’s big idea: Christ came in a humble and lowly state as an expression of God’s nature, and we must always be humble and lowly when approaching Him.
+Christ came in a humble and lowly state as an expression of God’s nature, and we must always be humble and lowly when approaching Him.

-What to pray: thank God for coming to earth as a lowly servant as an example to us.
+Thank God for coming to earth as a lowly servant as an example to us.